lowRISC/opentitan/sw/device/lib/dif/README.md

 * Unless otherwise noted, all symbols mentioned below are required.

+#### Hardware Parameterization

+Our aim is that a single DIF library can be used with multiple instances of the same IP on the same chip, even when those IPs have been instantiated with different hardware parameters.

+At the moment, we have a good approach to being able to address separate hardware instances instantiated at separate addresses, as long as they have the same hardware parameters (see the `base_addr` member in `dif_<ip>_params_t`).
+Most other parameters come from the specific IP on a case-by-case basis.

+As much as possible, we would like to hide these parameters underneath the interface of the DIF, but this is not always possible, especially where particular functionality requires the DIF caller to allocate memory.
+This should be done even if the current DIF implementation does not support changing parameters, so we can add this parameterization later.

+In order to support exposing these parameters to callers, DIFs should provide query functions which take a `dif_<ip>_params_t`, rather than `#define`s or global variable definitions.
+These functions do not have to return `dif_<ip>_result_t` if they do not error.

+An example of such a query function is provided in the template, called `dif_<ip>_get_size`, but we are not placing restrictions on the naming of these functions.

+One implication of this decision is that we will not always be able to provide struct definitions containing fixed-size buffers, which we have relied upon in the past.
+These structs should instead use a pointer and a size member to safely store the buffer outside the struct and use it without overflows.
+From the DIF's perspective, these buffers are dynamically allocated, even if we get static information about their size from other information (e.g. topgen).

 #### Base Types

 The following basic types are expected to be provided by all DIFs (unless